-Computer vulnerability definition, exploitation and protection
+Computer vulnerability of systems and software

 Computer vulnerabilities are often confused with viruses or malware.
 Even if the boundary is sometimes blurred, it is important to better understand and distinguish these threats in order to effectively protect your systems.